-Breastfeeding is the feeding of young babies with breast milk that begins immediately after childbirth for as long as the baby wants.
+Breastfeeding is the feeding of young babies with breast milk that begins immediately after childbirth.
 Most health experts recommend that a baby should be breastfed for 6 months exclusively before introducing them to other foods as breast milk provides the ideal nutrition for infants.

 A mother gets to bond with her young one during breastfeeding and it also helps them shed extra calories and lose some of the baby weight gained during pregnancy.
 Breast milk has a lot of benefits to the baby as it contains antibodies that help fight viruses and bacteria, protects the baby from allergies, respiratory illnesses, constipation, and diarrhoea.
 With breastfeeding comes a lot of challenges for both the mother and the baby.

 There are ways in which moms can overcome these challenges and some are outlined below: